gtxaspec/wz_flash-helper/docs/README_other_options.md

 Option: `custom_scripts`

-You can write scripts and those scripts will be executed after backup/restore/switch_profile operations are finished.
-This is useful if you want to do extra modification to your partitions from initramfs environment.
+You can write scripts, and those scripts will be executed after backup/restore/switch_profile operations are finished.
+This is useful if you want to do extra modifications to your partitions from initramfs environment.

 -----
 **Note:**
 - If you are on OpenIPC profile, SD card kernel specified with `new_sdcard_kernel` will be renamed to `factory_0P3N1PC_kernel` instead.
-Unless you are using `wz_mini_hacks` or using SD card kernel for personal purpose, you should disable it.
+Unless you are using `wz_mini_hacks` or using the SD card kernel for personal purposes, you should disable it.
 - SD card kernel will not be renamed if `dry_run` is enabled.
-- Custom script will not not run if `dry_run` is enabled.
+- Custom script will not run if `dry_run` is enabled.
 - Custom script does not necessarily have to be on the SD Card top directory, you can put its path on the option to make it run from somewhere else.